Welcome to the Alaska Region of NOAA's National Weather Service

 Similar to its environment, the NWS Alaska Region is diverse in its employees and programs.
 We have an outstanding team of scientists, IT specialists, engineers, maintenance technicians, and administrative professionals working several forecast centers in Anchorage, Fairbanks, and Juneau, and a number of remote weather stations covering the expansive state.
 We provide vital continuous operational support to our employees, customers, and partners through a variety of services.
 Some of our unique services include:

-- Operation of the U.S. Tsunami Warning System via the West Coast and Alaska Warning Center (WC/ATWC) in Palmer, AK.
-The WC/ATWC provides tsunami warnings and information and leads tsunami hazard mitigation efforts through preparedness, education, and training for the Canadian coastal regions and ocean coasts of all of U.S. States except Hawaii.
+- Operation of the U.S. Tsunami Warning System via the National Tsunami Warning Center (NTWC) in Palmer, AK.
+The NTWC provides tsunami warnings and information and leads tsunami hazard mitigation efforts through preparedness, education, and training for the Canadian coastal regions and ocean coasts of all of U.S. States except Hawaii.

 - Operation of the Alaska Aviation Weather Unit, which manages the Anchorage Volcanic Ash Advisory Center (VAAC) - one of only nine such centers worldwide.
 The Anchorage VAAC's forecast and warning responsibilities extend from the North Pacific to the Arctic including far eastern Russia.